 Planet

 Extradition is the process by which one country transfers a person to another for criminal prosecution or enforcement of a court sentence.
-It ensures justice and prevents criminals from escaping punishment by moving to other countries.
-Extradition is regulated by international agreements or operates on the principle of reciprocity.
+It ensures justice and prevents criminals from escaping punishment in criminal matters by moving to other countries.
+This legal process is regulated by international extradition agreements or the principle of reciprocity.

-Its purpose is to uphold international law and combat crimes such as terrorism, corruption, fraud, and money laundering.
+Its purpose is to uphold international law and facilitate mutual legal assistance in combating crimes such as terrorism, corruption, fraud, and money laundering.
 The process involves a request, review of evidence, and a decision on extradition.
 Agreements between countries, like the one between the UAE and India, simplify and expedite the procedure.

-Extradition is a key tool for international cooperation against crime.
-For those asking does Dubai extradite, the answer is yes, in compliance with international agreements and UAE laws, ensuring justice and human rights protection.
+Extradition is a key tool for international judicial cooperation against crime.
+For those asking whether Dubai extradites, the answer is yes, in compliance with international agreements and UAE laws, ensuring justice and human rights protection.
 For further information or assistance, contact our Interpol Attorney in Dubai.

 The conditions of extradition between the United Arab Emirates and India